 - storm damage to gates and fences

-Every policy is different though, so check the policy documents to be sure what is and isn’t covered.
+Always check the policy documents to be sure what is and isn’t covered.

 How do I know how much contents cover I need?

-There are plenty of online content calculators to help you estimate the value of your home contents.
+There are plenty of online contents calculators to help you estimate the value of your home contents.
 When you get a quote with us, you’ll have the option to use our contents calculator to help you understand how much cover you need.

 Is unlimited contents insurance worth it?